Minority Shareholders

 To arrange with the creditor who issued the petition to pay off the amount claimed and adjourn the hearing while that occurs

-Similarly, if you intend to oppose the creditor’s petition on any of the grounds set out above, it is essential that you engage the assistance of an experienced bankruptcy lawyer to assist you in having the creditor’s petition dismissed.
+Similarly, if you intend to oppose the creditor’s petition on any of the grounds set out above, it is essential that you engage the assistance of an experienced bankruptcy lawyer to have the creditor’s petition dismissed.

 Bankruptcy is a technical and complex area of law and you should seriously consider obtaining legal advice if you believe that there may be grounds to oppose the creditor’s petition you have received.
 Doing this may well be the difference between achieving a just outcome and a sequestration order being made against you declaring you bankrupt.